Thomas Allen LeVesque: Promotion of conspiracy theories

-LaVesque promoted multiple conspiracy theories about subterranean civilizations.
-Author Aaron Gulyas notes that LaVesque links the 19th century Hollow Earth theories to late 20th century conspiracy theories about UFOs and alien abductions.
+LeVesque promoted multiple conspiracy theories about subterranean civilizations.
+Author Aaron Gulyas notes that LeVesque links the 19th-century Hollow Earth theories to late 20th-century conspiracy theories about UFOs and alien abductions.

 Hollow Earth

 A cross-sectional drawing of a Hollow Earth from a book on Symmes's conspiracy theory.

 In 1818, John Cleves Symmes, Jr. suggested that the Earth consisted of a hollow shell about 1300 km thick, with openings about 2300 km across at both poles with 4 inner shells each open at the poles.
 Symmes became the most famous of the early Hollow Earth proponents, and Hamilton, Ohio even has a monument to him and his ideas.
 He proposed making an expedition to the North Pole hole.

 The Hollow Hassle was a subscription newsletter about Hollow Earth conspiracy theories that was maintained by Mary Jane Martin from the 1960s to the 1980s; LeVesque was described as the "driving force" behind the newsletter.
-LeVesque argued bible verses revealed that the Earth is hollow.
+LeVesque argued Bible verses revealed that the Earth is hollow.